The English Major's Notebook, Portfolio, and Reading List

 - ENGL 211 Researched Critical Essay (no abstract needed)

-- ENGL 300 Researched Critical Essay with abstract
+- ENGL 300 Researched Critical Essay

-- ENGL 305 Researched Critical Essay with abstract
+- ENGL 305 Researched Critical Essay

 - With instructor permission, those in the LLAN and WRIT tracks may include one research paper from a designator other than ENGL or WRIT